 "Leaving school" means that you have withdrawn from classes (whether or not you have earned your degree), you are going to school less than half-time or are graduating!

 The Biden-Harris Administration has announced a student debt relief plan.
 Please note that the relief includes current students and borrowers who have federally-held undergraduate, graduate, and Parent PLUS loans where the first disbursement was on or before June 30, 2022.
-Loans disbursed after June 30, 2022 and for the 2022-2023 aid year are not included in this debt relief plan.
+Loans disbursed after June 30, 2022 are not included in this debt relief plan.

 All students who have previously borrowed loans and have left school will be required to complete Exit Counseling.
 Similar to Entrance Counseling, which is required upon being a first-time loan borrower, Exit Counseling provides important information to help you prepare to repay your federal student loan(s) such as: creating a budget, outlining repayment plans, and identifying your loan servicer.